jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Setting Up Our Story

 The world needed to change.
 We felt in the cold.
 We felt it in our hunger.
 We smelt it in our desperation.
-Humanity labored for a better life in the harsh factories of the Industrial Age.

 After enough sacrifice was paid.
-When enough blood and sweat were spilled, we, everyone in Western Civilization, rich and poor alike, got to the summit.
+When enough blood and sweat were spilled on the harsh factory floors of the Industrial Age, we, everyone in Western Civilization, rich and poor alike, got to the summit.
 Together we unlocked the computer technology needed to live a better life.

 The Internet Age was going to be marvelous.
 A place of easy to access education, simple regulations, and perhaps the best part, a place where ordinary people worked fulfilling jobs and enjoyed happy lives.